WonderTix/WonderTix/server/README.md

 6. Exit the psql shell with \q and login as the new user into the wondertix database:
 > psql -h localhost -d wondertix -U your_user -p 5432

-## Initializing the Database both Linux & Windows
+## Initializing the Database (both Linux & Windows)
 1. Copy the database repo into a folder:

 > https://github.com/WonderTix/Omicron-Theta

-2. Run the included sql scripts in the psql terminal under the wondertix database (\c your_wondertix_db):
+2. Run the included sql scripts in the psql terminal under the wondertix database:
+> \c wondertix;
+>
 > \i '/PATH/TO/wtix_dump_030422.sql';
+>
 > \i '/PATH/TO/create_task_table.sql';

 *Don't use "\\" in your path name.*